Revised in 2023 with an updated list of bars, and consolidated the specs into a single comparison chart.

 Medium to Soft Knurling

 The knurling is the texture that cut into the shaft of the bar to help you grip it better.
-There’s a whole science to it and different steps involved.

 No Center Knurling for High Rep Workouts